Keto Diet Complete Guide for Beginners (2025)

 Keto may not be ideal for:

-- Endurance athletes (glycogen is important for sustained performance)
+- Endurance athletes who depend on glycogen for sustained performance

-- People who enjoy high-carb foods (adherence is everything)
+- People who enjoy high-carb foods (adherence is everything in any diet)

 - Those with certain metabolic or kidney conditions